denemorhun-nava/nava-qa-interview/README.md

 - 5 character lower limit
 - 10 character limit
 - Only allows alpha characters and these special characters: `!@#$%`
-- typing in *secret!* will unlock the dashboard

 ### Sign-in Button
   - Clickable